-In 1990, William and Margaret Broussard founded the Allen Broussard Conservancy as a tribute to their son, who lost his life at age 29, from an infection after heart transplant surgery needed from resulting damage from chemotherapy after being diagnosed with Hodgkin’s disease at age 19.
+In 1990, William and Margaret Broussard founded the Allen Broussard Conservancy as a tribute to their son, who lost his life at age 29 from an infection after heart transplant surgery.
+His heart had been damaged by the chemo- and radiotherapy received as treatment for the Hodgkin’s Lymphoma diagnosed when he was nineteen.
 Allen was a conservationist and friend of Florida, forever.
-The Allen Broussard Conservancy (ABC), a 401(c)3 Florida Not-for-Profit Scientific Corporation, owns the conservation area known as Forever Florida.
+The Allen Broussard Conservancy (ABC), a 501(c)3 Florida Not-for-Profit Scientific Corporation, owns the conservation area known as Forever Florida.

 Long before cattle ranches, theme parks, or highways developed regions in Central Florida, the land was home to a wide variety of animal life.
 Even as Florida became more populated, large sections of Central Florida remained undeveloped due to the lack of roads.
 One of the few industries in the area was Consolidated Naval Stores, which harvested lumber throughout the Bull Creek area.
 By the 1940′s, Consolidated Naval Stores had completely harvested the local forests and ceased operations.
 They left the land barren, even disassembling the houses used for the workers.

-In the 1950′s, a Miami-based land consortium began selling plots of land in the Bull Creek area to unsuspecting real estate speculators.
-The lots of land were sold for approximately $5,000 each.
+In the 1950′s, a Miami-based land consortium began selling plots of land in what is now Forever Florida to unsuspecting real estate speculators.
+Lots were sold for approximately $5,000 per acre.
 Unfortunately for the hundreds of purchasers, the land was zoned agricultural and lacked access roads.
-Essentially it was worthless for any form of commercial development, and reverted back to its wilderness state.
-As the surrounding land became more developed, these parcels of land became the sole source of refuge for a variety of animals and birds.
+Essentially it was worthless for residential or commercial development, and reverted to its wilderness state.
+As the surrounding land became more developed, this wilderness became the sole source of refuge for a variety of animals and birds.